Blog: A Journey Across Haiti

 In 2010, when she made her first trip to Haiti, Cindy sensed a heartfelt connection with this Caribbean country and its people.
 “I learned that everything I’d ever accomplished in 48 years of living had prepared me for being in that land of beautiful people,” she says.
 “I was forever changed, and I could no longer be satisfied in an ordinary job and only finding fulfilling and meaningful work on the side.”

-Cindy says she hopes her work with people in Haiti and the United States results in transformed lives in both countries.
-“I want people to feel comfortable asking questions, even tough questions, about why life in Haiti has been so hard, especially for farmers in what was once such a verdant land.”
+“I want people to feel comfortable asking questions, even tough questions, about why life in Haiti and other places has been so hard, especially for those working close to the land.”

 One of Cindy’s favorite Bible verses is Philippians 4:8, a passage that bespeaks her positive outlook on life: “Finally, beloved, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is pleasing, whatever is commendable, if there is any excellence and if there is anything worthy of praise, think about these things.”